Co-dfns/APL-Sheets/README.md

 15. Two people cannot edit the same cell simultaneously.
 16. Remotely shared sheets disappear from the remote server when all users unlink.

+## Architecture

+There are two primary sub-systems:

+* Sheets Application
+* Document Server

+Each syb-system is contained in a single namespace with `Run` entry point.

+The sheets application uses Conga to communicate over a single websocket to an HTMLRenderer instance for its UI.
+We will use plain HTML for the GUI plus a JavaScript engine to render state changes in the system.

+Data is represented as a standard inverted table representation with column types and optional header names.

+Data is persisted by serializing to component files, with one component file per inverted table/sheet.

+Communication with the document server is accomplished by an always on binary conga socket.

+### Client UI Websocket protocol

+TBD

+### Document Server socket protocol

+TBD

+### Architectual background information

+Much of this architectural design is based on the SAM pattern [2].

 ## References

 [1] https://www.amazon.com/Cleanroom-Software-Engineering-Technology-Process/dp/0201854805/